benjaminhlina/trps/README.md

 for different species using stable isotope data.

-{trps} is currently in active development with a one-source model implemented and a two-source model but not priors, or prior parameters currently implemented.
+{trps} is currently in active development with a one-source model implemented and a two-source model and priors, but not prior parameters currently implemented.

 ## Installation